 Can I send encrypted email using the RMail Registered Email service?

 YES.
 RMail uses 256-bit AES encryption to protect your sensitive emails and attachments.
 With options for secure end-to-end delivery, RMail lets you rest assured that your secure email message will only be read by its intended recipients.

-To learn more about this feature, click the link to watch a short video on the How to send encrypted emails with RMail
+To learn more about this feature, click on the link to watch a short video on How to send encrypted emails with RMail